athackst/jekyll-theme-profile/CONTRIBUTING.md

 ## Testing Guidelines

 Before submitting your contributions, make sure to test your changes thoroughly.
 We have a test suite in place, and we appreciate new tests for new features or bug fixes.

-To run tests locally, use `bundle exec jekyll serve` and check that your changes work as expected.
+To run tests locally, use `.github/test.sh` and check there are no errors.

+Also, use `bundle exec jekyll serve` and check that your changes work as expected.

 ## Documentation